johnshearing/PrivateKeyVault/README.md

 `twofing`
 To disable twofing execute the following
 `killall twofing`
+Having a mouse eliminates the need for twofing.

 Set up a timer to logout the user after a period of inactivity.